supahero1/hshg/usage.md

 ### Grids

 A Hierarchical Spatial Hash Grid, as the name suggests, keeps track of multiple grids that are ordered in a hierarchy, from the "tightest" grid (the most number of cells, the smallest cells) to the "loosest" one (the least number of cells, the biggest cells).
-In this specific implementation of a HSHG, all grids must have a cell size that's a power of 2, as well as a number of cells on one side being a power of 2.
+In this specific implementation of an HSHG, all grids must have a cell size that's a power of 2, as well as a number of cells on one side being a power of 2.
 Thus, every grid is a square, with square cells, and subsequent loose grids are created by taking the previous loosest grid, dividing its number of cells on one side by a power of 2 and multiplying its cell size by the same power of 2.
 The new grid is then of the same size as the old one, however it has fewer cells, with the cells being bigger.
 The division factor can be manipulated via `hshg.cell_div_log`, with the default value being `1`, corresponding to a division factor of `2`.
 If it were to have a value of `2`, the division factor would be `4`, and so on (a `2 ** n` relation).

 You can also resize entities in the update function (`hshg.update`, called in `hshg_update()` for every entity) via `hshg_resize()`.
 The function does not accept failure, so it will always expect the new entity, no matter if larger or smaller, to fit in the existing grids.
 If the entity got bigger and there isn't a grid that can fit it, the program will abort.
 If you want to use this functionality, you must call `hshg_prealloc(&structure, radius_of_biggest_entity)` after calling `hshg_init()` and before calling `hshg_resize()`.
 That function will generate enough grids to fit an entity of size `radius_of_biggest_entity * 2`.
 Subsequent insertions will also benefit from this, because they won't have to create more grids on the fly as new entities come in.